Learn about voting by mail

-Your mail ballot must be postmarked by the U.S. Post Office the day before Election Day, November 4, 2024.
+Your mail ballot must be postmarked by the U.S. Post Office the day before Election Day, November 20, 2023 as Election Day is November 21, 2023.
 You can also drop your ballot off at a drop box location before 8:00 pm on Election Day.
 Find drop box locations near you.

 If you are an active military member, a spouse or dependent of an active military member, or an individual living outside of the United States, you have several options to receive and send your ballot.
 Visit this page for more information.

 No. Mail ballots cannot be forwarded in the mail.
 If you need to change your address, please submit a new voter registration form.

 Some counties offer prepaid postage on your ballot envelope, and other counties do not.
 Refer to the instructions that are included in your ballot.